Addendum to Castaways Boatworx SOPs

 d.
 P Limited Outrigger – Max length 33″.
 Any Castaways approved P Limited motor (ref rule 3.a above).
 4S batteries max.
 There are no further restrictions.

 e.
 Unlimited – Any hull, any motor(s) any battery configuration.
 There are no restrictions in this class.

 f.
 Qualifier – this class is to afford new racers the opportunity to gain experience.
 Only boats similar to P-Limited boats are allowed.
 No points or ribbons are awarded.

 g.
 Impulse – ProBoat Impulse mono hull, max length 32”, 6s batteries max, stock motor and ESC.
 Any prop, upgraded turn fins and trim tabs are allowed.

 h.
-Sonicwake – ProBoat Sonicwake hull V1 or V2, max length 36”, 6s batteries max, stock motor and any ESC.
+Sonicwake – ProBoat Sonicwake hull, max length 36”, 6s batteries max, stock motor and ESC or an upgrade to a 140a ESC.
 Self-righting feature allowed.
 Any prop, upgraded turn fins and trim tabs are also allowed.

 Note – The references to max batteries above (e.g. 4S, 6S) describes the maximum total power allowed.
-Batteries may be run in series to attain the maximum power for the class – e.g. two 2S batteries connected in series to produce 4S power.
-Batteries may also be run in parallel as long as the output does not exceed the maximum allowable power for the class.
+Batteries may be ran in series to attain the maximum power for the class – e.g. two 2S batteries connected in series to produce 4S power.
+Batteries may also be ran in parallel as long as the output does not exceed the maximum allowable power for the class.